equinor/flownet/docs/configuration_file.rst

 In this example, the input simulation model (which has been simulated with Flow or Eclipse or similar) will be found in */path/to/simulation_model.DATA*, the vectors to use in the conditioning of the FlowNet model are *WOPR* and *WGPR*, each with a relative error of 10% and minimum error of 50 (Sm3).
 Two FlowNet models will be created, one based on layers 1 to 5 in the input simulation model, and one based on layers 6 to 10 in the input simulation model.
+If no input database CSV file containing production data is provided, FlowNet will use the simulated production data from the input simulation model.
+If a CSV file is specified, the production data from the CSV file will be used.

 resampling
 ~~~~~~~~~~